 Section 200.521 of the Uniform Guidance discusses the management decision.
 The management decision must clearly state whether or not the audit finding is sustained, the reasons for the decision, and the expected auditee action to repay disallowed costs, make financial adjustments, or take other action.
 If the auditee has not completed corrective action, a timetable for follow-up should be given.
 Prior to issuing the management decision, the federal or State agency or pass-through entity may request additional information or documentation from the auditee, including a request for auditor assurance related to the documentation, as a way of mitigating disallowed costs.
 The management decision should describe any appeal process available to the auditee.
+While not required, the Federal agency or pass-through entity may also issue a management decision on findings relating to the financial statements which are required to be reported in accordance with GAGAS.

 The cognizant agency for audit must be responsible for coordinating a management decision for audit findings that affect the programs of more than one federal agency.
 A federal or State awarding agency is responsible for issuing a management decision for findings that relate to the federal or State awards it makes to recipients.
-Alternate arrangements may be made on a case-by-case basis by agreement among the federal or State agencies concerned.
 The pass-through entity must be responsible for making the management decision for audit findings that relate to federal or State awards it makes to subrecipients.